 a.
-Excess hair should be clipped or trimmed from around fetlocks and head as appropriate for breed or type.
+Excess hair may be clipped or trimmed from around fetlocks and head as appropriate for breed or type.
 Clipping should not be used as a substitute for proper grooming.
+Trimming will not affect score.

 b.
 Braiding, if used, should be neat and suitable for the type of horse.
 Western manes may be banded (sectioned off using rubber bands).